pymupdf/PyMuPDF/docs/page.rst

             .. note:: Starting with v1.19.2, quads and rectangles are more reliably recognized as such.

             Using class :ref:`Shape`, you should be able to recreate the original drawings on a separate (PDF) page with high fidelity under normal, not too sophisticated circumstances.
 Please see the following comments on restrictions.
-A coding draft can be found in section "Extractings Drawings" of chapter :ref:`FAQ`.
+A coding draft can be found in section "How to Extract Drawings" of chapter :ref:`FAQ`.

       .. note:: The method is based on the output of :meth:`Page.get_cdrawings` -- which is much faster, but requires somewhat more attention processing its output.